CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 # Expression Language Integration

 By default, the DMN engine uses [FEEL] as expression language for input expressions, input entries, output entries and literal expressions.
 Please see the [DMN engine][expression languages] guide for more information about expression languages.

 ## Accessing Beans

-If the DMN engine is invoked by Camunda 7, it uses the same JUEL configuration as the Camunda 7 engine.
+If the DMN engine is invoked by Operaton, it uses the same JUEL configuration as the Operatonengine.
 Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decisions.
 For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.